zuozhenggh/learning-library/data-management-library/big-data/bds/bds-quickstart-workshop/intro.md

 **After reading the following workshop prerequisites, get started by clicking Lab 1 in the Contents menu on the right.**

 ## Workshop Pre-requisites
 This workshop requires an Oracle Cloud account.
-You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, or a training account whose details were given to you by an Oracle instructor.
+You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

 **You are all set to begin the labs!
 Please click Lab 1: Setup the BDS Environment in the Contents menu on the right.**